dead-claudia/thallium/docs/api.md

     @equal 1, 1
 ```

-This calls the callback on a separate event loop tick, with `this` and the first argument being a new Techtonic instance prototypically inheriting everything of this instance, plugins, reporters, assertions, methods, and all.
+This calls the callback on a separate event loop tick, with `this` and the first argument being a new Thallium instance prototypically inheriting everything of this instance, plugins, reporters, assertions, methods, and all.
 It is perfectly safe to add new properties and modify existing ones on the inner instance, as none of the changes escape to the outer context.

 You can skip block tests with `t.testSkip("name", callback)`, which is identical except the test is reported as pending instead.

-This returns the current Techtonic instance, for chaining.
+This returns the current Thallium instance, for chaining.

 ### t.test("name")

-Similar to `t.test("name", callback)`, but instead, it returns a new Techtonic instance that you can chain assertions and other things with as a simple inline subtest.
+Similar to `t.test("name", callback)`, but instead, it returns a new Thallium instance that you can chain assertions and other things with as a simple inline subtest.

 ```js
 // This is nice and simple :-)